Dappzy/memecase-simulator/README.md

 ## 📜 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under a custom license that requires:
+- Attribution to the original project and author (@ethkillerwhale)
+- Permission for commercial use
+- Open source maintenance
+- Revenue sharing for commercial applications

+See the [LICENSE](LICENSE) file for details.

 ## 🙌 Acknowledgments